Nutria-LUG/CardanoTelegramBot/README.md

 # CardanoTelegramBot

-The codebase for the python workshop to be held at ITIS G. Cardano of Pavia: a simple implementation of a telegram bot
+A simple implementation of a Telegram bot for ITIS G. Cardano of Pavia

 ## INSTALL DEPENDENCIES